 These three men transformed themselves through the diligent study and application of their personal resolutions.
 Through developing, studying, and consistently applying their resolutions, these men changed not only themselves, but also the world.

-Jose Ortega y Gassett wrote in his book, Revolt of the Masses
+Jose Ortega y Gassett wrote in his book, Revolt of the Masses,

 "The most radical division that is possible to make of humanity is that which splits it into two classes of creatures: those who make great demands on themselves, piling up difficulties and duties; and those who demand nothing special of themselves, but for whom to live is to be every moment what they already are, without imposing upon themselves any effort towards perfection; mere buoys that flow on the waves."